Ohm’s Law Calculator

 Let’s start by defining some key terms:

-• Voltage (V): Voltage is the electrical pressure that drives current through a circuit.
+• Voltage (V): The electrical pressure that drives current through a circuit.
 Think of it as the force pushing electrons.
 It is measured in Volts (V).

-• Current (I): Current is the flow of electrical charge, or electrons, through a circuit.
+• Current (I): The flow of electrical charge, or electrons, through a circuit.
 It is measured in Amperes (A or Amps).

-• Resistance (R): Resistance is the opposition to the current flow in a circuit.
+• Resistance (R): It opposes the current flow in a circuit.
 It limits the current flowing through the circuit.
 It is measured in Ohms (Ω).

 Now, here’s the formula for Ohm’s Law: